Australia

 4. Advice

-1. Any advice that we give you will be based on the law as it is on the date of the advice.
-We accept no responsibility for changes in the law, or its interpretation by courts, boards and tribunals, which occur subsequent to the date on which the advice is given to you.
+1. Any advice that we give you will be based on the applicable laws, regulations and guidance as it is on the date of the advice.
+We accept no responsibility for changes in the law, regulations or guidance, or its interpretation by courts, boards and tribunals, which occur subsequent to the date on which the advice is given to you.

 2. Nothing in our Engagement with you or statements made to you shall be construed as a promise or guarantee about the outcome of any matter.

-3. In order for us to perform the Services in a timely and efficient manner, we require your co-operation, including arranging access to third parties and making any relevant party available for consultation upon our request.
+3. In order for us to perform the services in a timely and efficient manner, we require your co-operation, including providing information or arranging access to any relevant party available for consultation, promptly upon our request.
+You should tell us all relevant information and correct our assumptions where necessary.

-4. The Services will be provided solely for your benefit and use, unless otherwise indicated in the Engagement Letter.
-Any advice or opinion arising out of the Services may not be disclosed in any way, published by any means (including through electronic media), to any other third party, save for those persons who have a direct and material interest in the advice or opinion.
+4. The services will be provided solely for your benefit and use, unless otherwise indicated in the Engagement Letter.
+Any advice or opinion arising out of the services may not be disclosed in any way, published by any means (including through electronic media), to any other third party without our written consent, save for those persons who have a direct and material interest in the advice or opinion, including your related bodies corporate, or if required by law.

 6. We are under no obligation to update any advice or report in respect of matters arising after the final advice or report has been issued to you.